-326 Pumariega, supra note 324.
+325 Pumariega, supra note 323.

-- i. safe and reliable transport to the post-release community; - ii. stable housing once the detainee arrives; and - iii. clear arrangements and appointments to receive the recommended level of care in the post-release community (using the LOCUS or CASII to determine level of care), arranged by ICE case management.
+- b) If a detainee is determined to need an inpatient or residential level of care, he or she should be sent to inpatient services first for comprehensive evaluation and stabilization, then transferred to a nationally accredited residential mental health facility. - c) If clinicians at the mental health facility believe that remaining in the FRC or returning to the FRC post-discharge would be deleterious to the detainee's health, then ICE should release the detainee to a post-release community with the following: - i. safe and reliable transport to the post-release community; - ii. stable housing once the detainee arrives; and - iii. clear arrangements and appointments to receive the recommended level of care in the post-release community (using the LOCUS or CASII to determine level of care), arranged by ICE case management.
 ICE should collaborate with any outside clinical facility in making these arrangements.